netscaler/cloud-native-getting-started/azure/marketplace-cpx/README.md

 * How to deploy Azure K8s cluster (AKS)
 * How to create container deployable image for CPX, CIC from Azure marketplace
 * How to deploy a CPX in AKS cluster exposed as LoadBalancer type services
-* Load balance hotdrink beveage microservice app using AKS
+* Load balance hotdrink beverage microservice app using AKS

 | Section | Description |